SoCal-Julia/julia-on-knot.cnsi.ucsb.edu/README.md

     $ cd julia-release-0.3
     $ git checkout release-0.3

-On knot, not every CPU has the same instruction set, and this can cause problems because Julia by default builds code that will only work on the architecture on which it was compiled.
+On knot, not every CPU has the same instruction set, and this can cause the error "Target architecture mismatch" because Julia by default builds code that will only work on the architecture on which it was compiled.
 On knot, the head node contains Westmere processors, but the big memory nodes contain X7550 chips, which are based on the older Nehalem microarchitecture.
 Some of the newer nodes even contain Sandy Bridge processors.
 To deal with this variation, we compile all code to target the lowest common denominator:

     $ echo MARCH=nehalem > Make.user